Degree Audit System (DARS)

 Military and Veterans Lounge

-The Military and Veterans Lounge is a physical space on campus designated for use by military personnel and student veterans.
-The lounge is located in the Public Affairs Center (PAC) room 117 (lower level near the bookstore) and is open whenever the PAC building is open.
-Please feel free to use this space to study, relax before or after classes, and possibly to run into some other student veterans.
+The Military and Veterans Lounge is a physical space on campus designated for use by our military-connected, active duty, and veteran students.
+The lounge is located in the Public Affairs Center (PAC) room 120 (lower level near the Bookstore) and is open daily from 9A.M. to 5P.M but if you see the door opened after hours feel free to come in.
+Also feel free to use this space to study, get free coffee and snacks, print or scan homework or other documents, relax before or after classes, and possibly to run into some other student veterans.

 Office of Disability Services (ODS)